avinashpai/Sudoku-Solver/README.md

 # Sudoku-Solver
-A 9x9 sudoku puzzle solver using recursive backtracking.
+A 9x9 sudoku puzzle solver using recursive backtracking in C.

 Puzzle to be solved: